 Mike Drass has served as the Executive Director of Athletics at Wesley College since May 2005 after serving as the Associate Athletic Director.

-In this capacity, he oversees all 20 of the Wolverines' varsity athletic programs.
-Since his promotion, the department has grown from 15 sports with the addition of women's volleyball in 2006 and men's and women's indoor and outdoor track & field the following year.
+In this capacity, he oversees all 18 of the Wolverines' varsity athletic programs.
+Since his promotion, the department has grown with the addition of women's volleyball in 2006 and men's and women's indoor and outdoor track & field the following year.

 Coach Drass has also been the head coach the Wolverines on the gridiron since 1993 and has been a member of the coaching staff since 1989.
-During that time he has become one of Division III's winningest active coaches as Wesley has advanced to the NCAA Semifinals five times in the past seven seasons.
+During that time he has become one of Division III's winningest active coaches as Wesley has qualified for the NCAA Tournament in 11 consecutive seasons, advancing to the NCAA Semifinals six times in the past eight seasons.

 As a player, Drass was a three year starter and two-time All-PSAC selection as an offensive lineman and captain of the Mountaineers.
 In his senior year Drass was the only Mountie named to the All-PSAC 1st team.
 Coach Drass originally hails from Glen Mills, Pennsylvania and attended Penncrest High School.

 Coach Drass is an active member of the American Football Coaches Association.
 He has served as the chairman of the Division III All American selection Committee and has served two terms as the District II Chairman of the AFCA Rules Committee.
 Coach Drass is a member of the ECAC Championship committee for football.
 He and his wife Laurie reside in Dover and their daughter Molly Ann.